 - Visual inspection of blower motor operation

-This level of HVAC inspection includes everything from the standard inspection, plus a number of additional tests and analyses.
+This level of HVAC inspection includes everything from the standard inspection, plus several additional tests and analyses.
 It includes:

 - Duct leakage test: This test reveals whether your ducts are leaky or inadequately connected.
 Functional ductwork is essential for ensuring your HVAC system performs at the highest level.

-- Blower door test: This test shows us where all of your air leakage is.
+- Blower door test: This test shows us where all of your air leakages are.
 That way, we can identify your biggest opportunities for energy savings and comfort improvements.
 While the blower door is running, we explore your home with an infrared camera and snap images of air leakage areas.

-- Combustion safety test: More health and safety testing than an HVAC checkup, this analysis reveals whether you've got carbon monoide (CO) leaking from any gas appliances.
-Essentially, you'll find out whether a cracked heat exchanger, aging furnace components, and air pressure/backdrafting is leaching CO into your home.
+- Combustion safety test: More health and safety testing than an HVAC checkup, this analysis reveals whether you’ve got carbon monoxide (CO) leaking from any gas appliances.
+Essentially, you’ll find out whether a cracked heat exchanger, aging furnace components and air pressure/back drafting is leaching CO into your home.